achenry/wind-forecasting/README.md

 - `preprocessing_main.ipynb`: Main script for loading and preprocessing data
 - `load_data.sh`: Script for loading the data in the HPC
 - `data_loader.py`: Contains methods for loading data
-- `data_reader.py`: Contains methods for reading and plotting
 - `data_inspector.py`: Methods for plotting and analysing data
 - `data_filter.py`: Methods for filtering and arranging data